elipapa/markdown-cv/index.md

 - `-` Participated in planning and integration of infrastrcture on Amazon Web Service
 - `-` Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js and React

-## Work Experiences
-`Aug. - Current` __Barista, *Philz Coffee*__, Fremont, CA

-- `-`Communicated effectively with the team and upheld an open work environment
-- `-`Build a culture of warmth, positivity and human connection with the community

-`Jan.
-2018 - Current` __Tutor, *Giraffe Learning Center*__, Fremont, CA

-- `-` Provided mentorship and tutoring service that lead to increased performance average
-- `-` Planned and oversaw diverse range of activities and projects

 ## Personal Projects

 `Nov.
 2019` __Capstone Project : Study-Seat__ <div id="webaddress"> <a href="https://github.com/syranol/Study-Seat"> Project</a> </div>